What is the good player doing that creates what we see?

 A swing pattern doesn’t only build a motion.
 It gives you a way back when you run cold.

-Light & Advanced Tiers – affordable & Specific
+Light & Advanced Tiers – WHAT & HOW TO JOIN?

 Light Versions are for you that don’t wish to go to deep and maybe just test it out.
-I price it as low as possible.
+I price it as low as possible so that you can test without burning a hole in your wallet.

 Go to Youtube and become a member on my channel.
 The Light Versions are available on the light member bracket for around 10$ per month and Advanced Versions around 30$ per month (cancel anytime, price fluctuates with currency conversion SEK->USD) Click here to enter my Youtube Channel.